khakhalin/notes/01_Tools_and_Logistics.md

 * f-strings: http://zetcode.com/python/fstring/ , and [this specification](https://docs.python.org/3/library/string.html#format-specification-mini-language) (mini-language!)

 ## Random Python tips:
 * If in a module you start a method name with one underscore, like `_helper`, this method isn't imported on `from module import *`.
-Unfortunately is still acessible if you do `import module`and address it as `module._helper()`.
+Unfortunately it is still accessible if you do `import module`and address it as `module._helper()`.
 * Conventions: underscore for variables and functions; all-caps for constants, capitalized camelcase for objects, leading-underscore for local methods.
 * Nested comprehensions: same syntax as in writing nested loops (even tho it looks unformulaic), e.g. `[j for i in range(5) for j in range(i)]
 * To add += 1 to a dict when a key may not exist, use `get()` as it has a default value: `a[i] = a.get(i,0)+1`
-* To get some (or rather, first) dict from a dict, do `next(iter(a.keys()))`
+* To get some (or rather, first) key from a dict: `next(iter(a.keys()))`
 * Objects (including empty lists `[]`) should never be used as default arguments for functions, as they are evaluated only once per program (during object definition), not when methods are called!
 Insetad use `x=None`, then `if x is None: x=[]`.
 It sounds super-cumbersome, but that's just how it is. ([source](https://docs.python-guide.org/writing/gotchas/))
 * **Docstring**: First constant in a declaration, starts and ends with triple double quotes `"""`, accessible via `object.__doc__` property.
-At the very least, one sentence, capitalized, with a full stop at the end, explaining what this function does (not how).
-Don't include the name or usage.
+Minimum: one sentence, capitalized, with a full stop at the end, explaining what this function does.
+Don't include the name, or usage.
 Any other comments - lower, after an empty line.
 For modules, similar, at the very beginning, before any declarations.
 Refs: [1](https://www.python.org/dev/peps/pep-0257/), [2](https://www.pythonforbeginners.com/basics/python-docstrings)

 ## Matplotlib
 * Brief intro from Brad Solomon: https://realpython.com/python-matplotlib-guide/